Route 14 Bus Stop Change @ East Town Centre

 Beginning this Friday morning, March 17, 2023 the Chestnut & Queen Bus Stop in front of the County of Lancaster Building will be relocated to Queen Street at Ewell Plaza.
 This change is due…

-If you have a disability that prevents you to have access to the RRTA buses and you live or can travel within 3/4 of a mile of a bus route, you may be eligible to ride Red Rose Access.
+If you have a disability that prevents you from having access to the RRTA buses and you live or can travel within 3/4 of a mile of a bus route, you may be eligible to ride Red Rose Access.
 This service operates during the same days and same hours as the fixed-route service.
 This type of transportation can be used for any kind of trip: medical appointments, shopping, recreation, senior centers, and more.
-The cost of a one-way ADA trip on the door-to-door service is typical twice the amount of the current fixed-route bus fare.
+The cost of a one-way ADA trip on the door-to-door service is typically twice the amount of the current fixed-route bus fare.
 Click below for fare information.View Fares

 The American Disabilities Act (ADA) is a civil rights law.
 The intent of the ADA is to remove barriers that have prevented people with disabilities from fully participating in life.
 Under the ADA, fixed-route service (regular city buses) is to be the primary means of public transportation for everyone, including people with disabilities.